Hey Philly! Here’s How to Make $100 Taking Surveys for Medical Research

 After you sign up, the company will start sending you surveys that pay $5-$100 each -- if you qualify.

 They take about 20-30 minutes, and you can complete surveys online, over the phone or in person in downtown Philly.

 The company is also recruiting for surveys on several conditions, including psoriasis, cancer, migraines and cardiovascular diseases.
 Check the boxes that apply to your conditions to qualify for more surveys.

 After you register and complete your profile, you’ll receive survey invitations tailored to your information.
 You won’t be spammed with irrelevant surveys.

 Medical testing can be fun… and you don’t even have to face needles or prodding doctors to reap the benefits!

-Your Turn: Do you live in any of these cities or know someone there who would participate in medical surveys?
+Your Turn: Do you live in Philly or know someone there who would participate in medical surveys?

 Disclosure: This post includes affiliate links.
 Adding these links helps us keep the lights on in The Penny Hoarder HQ, which makes it a lot easier to play shuffleboard after a long day of deal-seeking!